 We play slow-pitch softball with a pitch arc between 6'-12'.
 There's no leading or stealing.
 We enforce fair play, respect for opponents, and polite behavior from all our members.
-We use ASA and NAGAAA Guidelines for on-field playing rules.
+We use USA Softball and NAGAAA Guidelines for on-field playing rules.

 Our primary softball season.
-Teams-based season having 4 (four) divisions averaging 20 season games and an unknown number of playoff games.
+Teams-based season having 3 (three) divisions averaging 20 season games and an unknown number of playoff games.
 This season plays Saturdays, Sundays, and Monday nights in Boston.

 Our secondary softball seasons.
 Draft seasons having teams playing an average of 12 games.
 This season plays Saturdays and/or Sundays in Boston.